 The truth is, this is the wrong question.
 Or at least, in the wrong order.

 99% of the entrepreneurs I speak with and consult... well, their money (in their business and household) is messy, disorganized, unaccounted for, sloppy, ignored...
 The list goes on.
+If your money is messy, you won't have enough to invest regardless of where you invest it.

-You see, the last question you need to be asking before you get your money working like a well-oiled machine is: Where should I invest?
+You see, the last question you need to be asking before you get your money working like a well-oiled machine is "Where should Linvest?"